Showing posts with label History. Show all posts

 "Gini" (literally "Chicken Hawk") is the Navajo word created for "Dive Bomber"

-"Be-al-doh-cid-da-hi (sitting gun) = Mortar"
+"Be-al-doh-cid-da-hi" (sitting gun) = "Mortar"

-"Joy-sho" (buzzard) = Bomber
+"Joy-sho" (buzzard) = "Bomber"

-"Lo-tso" (whale) = Battleship
+"Lo-tso" (whale) = "Battleship"

-"Toh-yil-kal" (Much Water) = River
+"Toh-yil-kal" (Much Water) = "River"

-"Tsisi-be-wol-doni" (bird shooter) = Anti-Aircraft
+"Tsisi-be-wol-doni" (bird shooter) = "Anti-Aircraft"

 The Code Talkers worked eight hours a day with walkie-talkies under field conditions.
 They had to remember this new vocabulary, speak into the 80-pound radio sets, and quickly, accurately translate incoming messages.
 After training, code talkers were utilized to request medical supplies, coordinate troop movements, and relay operational orders.

-I found the recollections of surviving code talkers incredibly interesting for painting a picture of life in war in which they contributed a vital part.
-There was real pride in accomplishment, as well as humor in their voices.
-They were at Iwo Jima and Guadalcanal, New Guinea, Okinawa, the Solomon Islands, and many more places, bringing a tense aspect of the war alive for me.
+I found the recollections of surviving code talkers incredibly interesting for painting a picture of life in war in which they contributed such a vital part.
+There was real pride in each individual's narration, conveying a deep sense of accomplishment as well as humor in their voices.
+These men were important elements at Iwo Jima and Guadalcanal, New Guinea, Okinawa, the Solomon Islands, and many more war zone battlefields.
+For me, the Navajo code-breakers' recollections of the roles they played and the situations they faced brought an up-close image of each man and the war alive.

 I recommend this for readers interested in the lives and contributions to our country by Native Americans, the development of a unique code, and World War II as told by those men who were there.